Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Well, the whole group is.
 The group keeps each other accountable and makes sure that the game’s turn is taken fairly.

-What is the point of playing a game if you’re just going to cheat?
-You’ll not get the satisfaction of winning.
+What is the point of playing a game if you’re just going to break the rules?
+It’ll be a hollow victory.

 Making it challenging and interesting enough